Schr\"{o}dinger Symmetry in Gravitational Mini-Superspaces: Flat FRW cosmology

 \subsubsection{Charge algebra}

 Consider the first three conserved charges defined by

-They correspond to the charges already discussed at length in \cite{BenAchour:2019ufa, BenAchour:2020xif, Achour:2021lqq, BenAchour:2020njq} which form an $\sl(2,\mathbb{R})$ algebra.
+They correspond to the charges already discussed at length in \cite{BenAchour:2019ufa, Achour:2021lqq, BenAchour:2020njq} which form an $\sl(2,\mathbb{R})$ algebra.
 Consider now the five additional charges

-We have $[Q] = [P] = [B] =[J] = 1$.
+The charges are written such that they are dimensionless, i.e. $[Q] = [P] = [B] =[J] = 1$.
 It is straightforward to check that these charges are indeed conserved.
 In particular, while the charges $P$ and $J$ are strong Dirac observables, the charges $Q$ and $B$ depend explicitly on time and play the role of evolving constants of motion which generate dynamical symmetries of the system, i.e. they satisfy (\ref{evolv}).
 Altogether, they form the following 9-dimensional Lie algebra